blackbeerd/DIDA-Seq/README.md

 ## Launch workflow

 To test that your workflow is set up correctly, you can do a "dry-run" of your snakemake workflow, which will create a Directed Acyclic Graph (DAG) of every job that will be launched in the workflow.
-If there are any syntactic errors, they will be reported here.
+If there are any syntactical errors, they will be reported here.

 ```
 $ snakemake -np --verbose